xamenyap/personal-blog/content/posts/hello-world.md

 Hello World
 ```
 Note that the `draft` status is set to __true__, which means it won't be visible by default.
-However, this is good enough to showcase our blog in the local environment by simply running the following command
+However, this is good enough to showcase our blog in the local environment.

+## Local deployment
+Hugo local deployment can simply be done by running the following command
 ```sh
 $ hugo server -D
 ```